MostafaHQ/MERN-Project/README.md

 # Axsos Point
->Mangament system for tracking students' progress and attendance.
+>Mangament system for tracking students' progress and attendance to gather academic staff and students to accelaret the learning and logistics proccess.

 ## Table of Contents
 * [General Info](#our-mission)